- Jesus called people to follow him and invited them into community and the life of God.

 - We raise up future ministers by proclaiming that ordained ministry is a special vocation of Christian

-Contact the Pastor if you are discerning ordination.
+Contact the Priest if you are discerning ordination.

 Sacramentals are associated with or imitate the church’s official rituals as they unfold daily, weekly, monthly, and yearly.
 They include religious signs, symbols, public and private devotions, prayers, gestures, rituals, music, images, and natural or made objects.
 Some of them are found only in the church’s official rituals, such as sacred oils.
 Others are common in parishioners’ private lives such as house blessings.